 - While seated, spin around and kneel on both of your knees.

-- Now that you are on two knees, lift one foot up and place the blade on the ground while keeping your other leg’s knee on the ground.
+- Lift one foot forward and place the blade on the ground while keeping your other leg’s knee on the ground.
 In football we called this “taking a knee”.
 Tim Tebow style.

 - Now, the moment of truth.
-From this one knee position, use your hands to push down on your front leg’s quad/knee and push yourself up to a standing position.
+From this one knee position, use your hands to push down on your front leg’s quad/knee and bring your other foot up to push yourself into a starting position.

 - Place both feet firmly on the ground.
-If you begin to roll accidentally, use your heel brake by pushing the heel with the brake down.
-Or, you can put one foot behind the other in the shape of a T or L to stop yourself.
+If you begin to roll accidentally, use your rubber stopper brake by pushing the heel with the brake down.
+Or, you can put one skate behind the other in L or t shape.
+We call this a T stop.
 If you are struggling balancing, put your hands out in a T shape to stabilize.

 - Congratulations!
 You have successfully stood on skates.
 Way to go!